simopt-admin/simopt/README.md

 **Note:** Running a **problem-solver pair** can take anywhere from a couple of seconds to a couple of minutes depending on the **problem-solver pair** and the number of macroreplications.

 ### Post-Processing and Post-Normalization
 Post-processing happens before post-normalizing and after the run is complete.
-You can specify the number of post-replications, the (proxy) optimal solution or function value, the number of postnormalizations, and the number of bootstraps.
+You can specify the number of post-replications and the (proxy) optimal solution or function value.
 After post-normalization is complete, the Plotting window appears.
 To exit out of the Post-Process/ Normalize pop-up without post-processing or post-normalizing, click the red "x" in the top-left corner of the window.

 #### - **problem-solver pair**
 **problem-solver pair**s can be post-processed from the "Queue of **problem-solver pair**s" tab by clicking "Post-Process."
 Adjust Post-Processing factors as necessary.
-Only **problem-solver pair**s that have already been run and have not yet been post-processed can be post-processed. <br>
+Only **problem-solver pair**s that have already been run and have not yet been post-processed can be post-processed.
 After post-processing, click the "Post-Normalize by Problem" tab to select which **problem-solver pair**s to post-normalize together.
-* Only **problem-solver pair**s with the same Problem can be post-normalized together.
+* Only **problem-solver pair**s with the same problem can be post-normalized together.
 * Once all **problem-solver pair**s of interest are selected, click the "Post-Normalize Selected" button at the bottom of the GUI (this button only appears when in the Post-Normalize tab).
 * Update any values necessary and click "Post-Normalize" when the **problem-solver pair**s are ready to be post-normalized.